janesmith73/product-docs/docs/how-tos/multi-inclusive-volumes.md

 # How to set up multi-inclusive volumes

-We introduced a multi-inclusive volumes feature, allowing you to manage different tariffs and data plans under a single account.
+We introduced a multi-inclusive volumes feature, allowing you to manage different tariffs and data plans from a single account.
 Once these volumes have been enabled on your emnify account, please ensure that your coverage policies have been adjusted correctly to take advantage of this setup.

 ## Configuration